dark-cli/Barrettes-Piles/hands-on-example/README.md

 - Solves linear system
 - Outputs results to `.frd` and `.dat` files

-### 3. Visualization (ParaView)
+### 3. Results Export

-The results are visualized using **ParaView**:
-- Runs `./visualize_results.sh`
-- Automatically converts CalculiX `.frd` files to VTK format
-- High-quality visualization with excellent graphics
-- Advanced filtering capabilities
-- Export publication-quality images and animations

-**Note:** The script automatically uses CGX to export to VTK format, then opens ParaView.
+The analysis automatically exports results to VTK format:
+- CalculiX solver creates `.frd` results file
+- Automatic conversion from `.frd` to `.vtk` using `ccx2paraview`
+- VTK file can be opened in ParaView or any VTK-compatible viewer
+- No manual conversion or visualization scripts needed

 ## Model Details